 - t2 has burstable performance with accrues credit to spend within a 24 hour period

 - Cloudwatch can monitor the credit used and factor this in to any autoscaling you want to do

 I don’t want to call out specific companies here, but I had several interesting conversations with companies that are tightly tied into AWS and are doing some really cool stuff.
 The folk I met were engaging and cared a lot about their company.

 There was some great swag as well!

 A note on diversity

-One thing that struck me was that every session I attended (that isn’t to say every session) was all presented by white guys.
-I also don’t think I spotted any AWS staff walking about that weren’t white guys.
+One thing that struck me was that every session I attended (that isn’t to say every session) was all presented by white men.
+I also don’t think I spotted any AWS staff walking about that weren’t white men.